Road Services - Radar Readerboard Project

 King County Road Services and the King County Sheriff's Office hope that you will help make your streets safer by starting a Radar Readerboard project in your neighborhood.
 There is no charge for this service.
 It simply involves a little time from two or three concerned residents.

-If you and other residents in your neighborhood would like more information about the use the Radar/Readerboard Project or would like to sign up, contact a King County Sheriff's Office precinct or substation nearby or Road Services Traffic Maintenance and Engineering.
+If you and other residents in your neighborhood would like more information about the use the Radar/Readerboard Project or would like to sign up, contact a King County Sheriff's Office precinct or substation or Road Services Traffic Engineering.

-For a copy of the project brochure or for more information and assistance please contact King County Road Services Traffic Maintenance and Engineering.
+For a copy of the project brochure or for more information and assistance please contact Road Services Traffic Engineering.

 King County Road Services Division

 201 South Jackson Street

 Information from the Road Services Division's website is available to people with disabilities in alternate formats upon request by calling 206-263-6482 or 711 for the TTY relay service.